A.D.O.R.

-A.D.O.R., born Eddie Castellanos Sr., is a U.S. hip hop artist whose work includes the Pete Rock-produced hit "Let It All Hang Out" (Atlantic, 1992), and "One for the Trouble" (Atlantic, 1994), produced by Marley Marl.
-The latter has been sampled extensively in later songs, most famously Fatboy Slim's 1998 remix of "Renegade Master" by Roger "Wildchild" McKenzie.
+Eddy Castellanos Sr. (September 26, 1969 – January 1, 2025), known professionally as A.D.O.R., was an American hip hop artist whose work includes the Pete Rock-produced hit "Let It All Hang Out" (Atlantic, 1992), and "One for the Trouble" (Atlantic, 1994), produced by K-Def.
+The latter has been sampled extensively in later songs, most famously in "Renegade Master" by Roger "Wildchild" McKenzie.

 Biography

 Early life and career

 Castellanos was born in Washington Heights, New York City.
 His father was a musician by profession, and as a child Castellanos attended his shows.
 At six years of age he moved with his family to Mount Vernon, New York, later to be known in hip hop circles as "money earnin' Mount Vernon" due to the preponderance of rap stars it produced.
 The future A.D.O.R. went to high school there, where he met Sean Combs, Heavy D, Al B. Sure, and Pete Rock.
-Becoming interested in hip hop, he took the name A.D.O.R. (standing for both Another Dimension of Rhythm and A Declaration Of Revolution).
+Becoming interested in hip hop, he took the name A.D.O.R. (standing for both "Another Dimension of Rhythm" and "A Declaration of Revolution").
 Sean Combs, by this time working at Uptown Records, began presenting A.D.O.R.'s demo tapes to record companies.
 Heavy D's DJ, DJ Eddie F, secured him a management and production deal.
 In 1992 he recorded his first record, the single "Let It All Hang Out", for Atlantic Records.